Zues0613/healthcare-chatbot/FEATURES.md

 ---

-## 8. Secure Authentication with JWT & HTTP-Only Cookies
+## 8. Secure Authentication with JWT & Activity-Based Session Management

 ### What is the feature about?

 A **secure authentication system** using JWT (JSON Web Tokens) stored in HTTP-only cookies for session management.
-The system includes user registration, login, password hashing (SHA-256 + salt), refresh tokens, and role-based access control (admin/user).
+The system includes user registration, login, password hashing (SHA-256 + salt), refresh tokens, **activity-based token expiration (12-hour inactivity)**, and intelligent routing that automatically redirects users based on their authentication status.

 ### Why we need that feature?